< All Topics

 NEPI Engine installs on top of the base operating system and software provided by edge-compute board and chip manufacturers creating a feature-rich environment for edge-AI and robotic automation development.

-The NEPI Engine software is made up of four components that include an Init File System that manages NEPI core boot processes and mounts/connects to one of the Root File System partitions (A or B), then mounts/connects to a User Storage partition with Samba network drive sharing support.
+When NEPI Engine software is installed directly on the device’s OS, the installation includes four components that include an Init File System that manages NEPI core boot processes and mounts/connects to one of the Root File System partitions (A or B), then mounts/connects to a User Storage partition with Samba network drive sharing support.
 Only one of the Root File System partitions is mounted and active at any given time, allowing NEPI’s software management system to provide updating, backup, and cloning services on the inactive Root File System partition.

 Partition NameDescription